Nikita-sud/CNN/README.md

 ### Utilities
 - `MatrixUtils`: Contains various matrix operations used in convolutional neural networks.
 - `ImageData`: Represents image data and its corresponding label.
+- `ImageProcessor`: Utility class for processing images for use in a CNN.
 - Activation Functions: Implementations of various activation functions (`ReLU`, `LeakyReLU`, `ELU`, `Sigmoid`, `Tanh`).

 ### Main Class
 - `Main`: Demonstrates how to construct, train, and evaluate the CNN using the MNIST dataset.

+### Drawing and Recognizing Digits
+- `DrawingPanel`: Panel for drawing digits and visualizing hand-drawn digits.
+- `DigitRecognizer`: Class for recognizing hand-drawn digits using a CNN.

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.